 The following locations have scales available to use for little to no cost.
-Requirements for usage are pretty lax, but we’ve listed some helpful tips for each place.
+Requirements for use are not typically strict, but we’ve listed some helpful tips for each place.
 We also have information on how best to track down the scales once you get there.
+We’ve ordered the list starting with the places most likely to have accessible scales, as well as those that are most likely to be free.

 - Requirements for use: Pharmacies like Walgreens and CVS, and even superstores with pharmacies — such as Walmart and Target — often have free blood pressure machines.
 The newer models of these machines have a seat that doubles as a scale.
 Since these are free to use, you can try it out whenever the store is open.